wapikit/wapikit/design.md

 - To get a campaign details, read all the message from the message table which is linked to a campaign and on the basis of status calculate the delivery rate, read rate, fail rate etc.
 - After a campaign has been started or finished, user can retarget via selecting the user, which will create another campaign but with only those users, a list will also be created with some tags such as "retarget" , and a linked campaign id.

+### Service access and communication:

+- suppose if a admin updated

 ### FEATURE FLAGS:

 - IS_ROLE_BASED_ACCESS_CONTROL_ENABLED